 CMS’s Rethinking Rural Health initiative strives to provide affordable, high-quality healthcare to people living in rural areas.
 Its payment system, Inpatient Prospective Payment System (IPPS), has increased the wage index for hospitals with low wage indexes.

-In 2021, CMS is continuing to adopt the IPPS and will use the system for a minimum total of four years.
+In 2022, CMS is continuing to adopt the IPPS and will use the system for a minimum total of three more years.
 Disparities in hospital wage indexes will continue to be addressed.
 Also, CMS estimates payment for outpatient services in rural areas nationwide would increase by 3 percent.
 This percentage is 0.5 percent above the national average of 2.5 percent.